ivorscott/blog2/content/posts/2020-01-08-full-stack-go-and-react-development-with-docker.md

 # Running Containers

-Docker compose is a command line tools and configuration file that uses YAML.
-It is only meant for local development and test automation.
-For production you are better off using a production grade orchestrator like Docker Swarm or Kubernetes.
+`docker-compose` is a command line tool and configuration file that uses YAML.
+It was never designed for production.
+You should use it for local development and test automation.
+For production, you are better off using a production grade orchestrator like Docker Swarm over docker-compose -- [here's why](https://github.com/BretFisher/ama/issues/8).

-With Docker Compose we can run a collection of containers with one command which becomes necessary when containers have relationships and depend on one another.
+With `docker-compose` we can run a collection of containers with one command.
+It makes running multiple containers far easier especially when containers have relationships and depend on one another.

 In the project root, create a `docker-compose.yml` file and open it.